Troubadour Wembley Park Theatre, London

 Age Restriction: Children under 5 will not be admitted.

-Important Info: PLEASE NOTE: Please note: Any War Horse ticket holders in Row AA in the Stalls will be asked to vacate their seats during the interval so that the set can be altered.
+Important Information: Please note: Any War Horse ticket holders in Row AA in the Stalls will be asked to vacate their seats during the interval so that the set can be altered.

 War Horse Photos & Video